Prince Klaas

-Prince Klaas, also known as King Court, Tackey, or by his African name, Kwaku, was an enslaved Antiguan who was a posthumous recipient of the Most Exalted Order of the National Hero.
+Prince Klaas (Note: Also known as King Court, Tackey, or by his African name, Kwaku.) was an enslaved Antiguan who was a posthumous recipient of the Most Exalted Order of the National Hero.
 In order to establish an independent African-ruled Kingdom of Antigua and destroy the colonial white administration, Klaas launched a slave uprising that was put down.

-Background

-In 1736, on the island of Antigua, an enslaved African known as Prince Klaas (whose real name was thought to be Court or Kwaku Takyi) planned an uprising in which whites would be massacred.
-Court was crowned "King of the Coromantees" in a pasture outside the capital of St. John's, in what white observers thought was a colourful spectacle, but was for the Africans a ritual declaration of war on the white enslavers.
-Due to information obtained from other enslaved people, colonists discovered and suppressed the plot.
+In 1736, he planned an uprising in which all whites on the island would be massacred.
+Court was crowned "King of the Coromantees" in a pasture outside the capital of St. John's, in what white observers thought was a colourful spectacle, but was actually a ritual declaration of war.
+Due to information from an enslaved whistleblower, colonists discovered and suppressed the plot.
 Prince Klaas and four accomplices were caught and executed by the breaking wheel.
 They hung and starved six Africans and burnt another 58 at the stake.
 The site of these executions is now the Antigua Recreation Ground.